jarrellmark/ai_upscaler_for_blender/README.md

 **Why**

-* 🥔 Potato PCs can now do 3D rendering.
+* Any PC or laptop can now do 3D rendering.
 * 🖼️ 4k images can be rendered in the time it would take to render HD 1080p images.
 * 🖼️ HD 1080p images can be rendered in record time on low end hardware.
 * Installation is easy.
 Just install the addon.
-* No special HW or GPU required.
+* No special hardware or GPU required.
 Upscaling is done entirely on the CPU.

 **How**